-- Program Description:A tax credit for eligible low-income workers receiving the federal earned income credit.
-Since tax year 1998, the credit has been partially refundable.Legal Basis:Annotated Code of Maryland, Tax-General, Section 10-704. - Funding Source: State general fund revenues and county income tax revenues are reduced by the amount of the offset.
-State general fund revenues are
+Program Description: A tax credit for eligible low-income workers receiving the federal reduced by the amount of the offset.
+State general fund revenues are reduced by the refundable amounts.

+Legal Basis: Annotated Code of Maryland, Tax-General, Section 10-704.

+Funding Source: State general fund revenues and county income tax revenues are non-refundable earned income tax credits totaled \$70.3 million, and the refundable earned income credits totaled \$91.4 million.

-- Fiscal 2006 Budget: For tax year 2004 returns processed as of September 1, 2005, the non-refundable earned income tax credits totaled \$67.2 million, and the refundable earned income credits totaled \$81.5 million. - Eligibility: To claim the credit a taxpayer must be eligible for the federal earned income credit.
-Only taxpayers with dependents are eligible for the refundable credit. - Participants: For tax year 2004 returns processed by September 1, 2005, there were 244,660 returns claiming a non-refundable earned income credit, and 198,079 claiming a refundable earned income credit. - Value of Benefit: The non-refundable portion of the credit allowed against the State income tax is 50 percent of the federal earned income credit allowed.
-In tax year 2004, the maximum credit was \$195 with no qualifying children, \$1,302 with one qualifying child, and \$2,150 with two or more qualifying children.
-For tax year 2004, a taxpayer with a qualifying child can receive a refund of that portion, up to 20 percent of the federal earned income credit.
+Fiscal 2007 Budget: For tax year 2005 returns processed as of October 15, 2006, the federal earned income credit.
+Only taxpayers with dependents are eligible for the refundable credit.

+Eligibility: To claim the credit a taxpayer must be eligible for and claim the

+Participants: For tax year 2005 returns processed by October 15, 2006, there were

+250,830 returns claiming a non-refundable earned income credit, and income tax is 50 percent of the federal earned income credit allowed.
+In tax year 2005, the maximum credit was \$200 with no qualifying children, \$1,331 with one qualifying child, and \$2,220 with two or more qualifying children.
+Individuals with a qualifying child can receive a refund of that portion, up to 20 percent of the federal earned income credit.
 The value of the refundable portion of the credit has increased in several steps from the initial value of 10 percent in 1998.
-In tax year 2004 the maximum value of the refundable portion of the credit was \$521 for one child and \$860 for two children or more.
+In tax year 2005 the maximum value of the refundable portion of the credit was \$532 for one child and \$880 for two children or more.